voicebase/voicebase-docs/docs/overview/api_overview.rst

 1. Upload a voice recording, starting the transcription and analysis process
 2. Wait for completion, using periodic polling for status or callbacks
-3. Process or retrieve results, include thing transcript, keywords, topics and predictions
+3. Process or retrieve results, including the transcript, keywords, topics and predictions

 To achieve scalability, this workflow runs for multiple recordings in parallel.